happylittlejester/Develobby/README.md

 A built-in shop with tools and accessories related to hobbies.
 Key features:

 - **Browse by category** — products organized thematically, making it easy to find accessories suited to a specific passion
-- **Product cards** — each product presented with a description and price
+- **Product cards** — each product is presented with a description and a price
-- **NBP API integration** — prices can be displayed and converted using live exchange rates fetched from the **National Bank of Poland API**, always providing up-to-date currency conversion (PLN ↔ EUR, USD, and more)
+- **NBP API integration** — prices can be displayed and converted using live exchange rates fetched from the **National Bank of Poland API**, always providing up-to-date currency conversion (PLN ↔ EUR, USD and more)

+Purchasing is still in development and is not functional yet.

 ---